Have You Ever Thought Of Having A Dinner Party?

 We see it all the time in shows and movies.
 They make it look so grand.
 The house is spotless, with everything in its place.
 The host or hostess hears the guests coming to the door and are ready to “put on the dog”.
 The hostess is perfectly dressed, made up in her pearls and heels.
 The host dons a suit and tie with perfectly polished shoes.

-As the guests arrive and are met at the door, their coats are whisked off out of site.
+As the guests arrive and are met at the door, their coats are whisked off out of sight.
 As they walk in they see that the dinner table is beautifully draped, a centerpiece of fresh flowers adorn the middle, the dishes and silverware are placed with precision.
 The co-host offers a cocktail and pulls ice right from the bucket with little tongs, or shakes up a convenient martini complete with little olives on a stick.
 All this is happening while guests stand around making polite small talk.
 The hostess appears with a tray of lovely canapes and passes by each guest as she receives a compliment on her food, her table, her dress or perhaps the new sofa.

 Dinner Is Served